dgerabagi/data-curation-environment/flattened_repo.md

 ### A97.
 DCE - vLLM Response Progress UI Plan
 - **Description:** A plan and textual mockup for a UI to display the progress of incoming vLLM responses, including progress bars and a tokens/second metric.
 - **Tags:** feature plan, ui, ux, vllm, progress indicator, metrics

+### A98.
+DCE - Harmony JSON Output Schema Plan
+- **Description:** A plan to migrate the vLLM interaction schema from XML-based parsing to a structured JSON object output, leveraging the `response_format` parameter in OpenAI-compatible APIs.
+- **Tags:** plan, architecture, interaction schema, parsing, llm, vllm, harmony, json

+### A99.
+DCE - Response Regeneration Workflow Plan
+- **Description:** Details the user stories and technical implementation for the "Regenerate" button in the PCPP, including logic for regenerating empty tabs, all tabs, and a new per-tab refresh feature.
+- **Tags:** feature plan, ui, ux, workflow, regeneration

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.